Tomar-Harsh/MERN-ECOM-PROJECT/README.md

 > **Author: Harsh Tomar**

 Welcome to the ultimate beginner-friendly, quirky, and fully-featured MERN E-Commerce project!
 This repo is your one-stop shop for learning how to build a full-stack app with MongoDB, Express, React, and Node.js.
-Brought to you by **Harsh Tomar** (yes, that's me!).

 ---